msolomon/argo/spec.md

 [key][value type][value]
 where [key] is a string as serialized everywhere, [value type] is a lenref union marker (iff it marks a List, it is then followed by a second lenref union marker marking the value type).

+# Motivation

+GraphQL typically serializes data into JSON, but GraphQL is designed to support other serializations as well.
+Argo is purpose-made to improve on serialization for GraphQL.

+## JSON

+JSON is the standard serialization for GraphQL data.
+In the context of GraphQL responses, it has many strengths as well as a few weaknesses.

+**Strengths of JSON:**

+- Ubiquitous
+  - Many stable, high-performance implementations
+  - High quality tools for working with JSON
+- Self-describing (simple and usable even without tools)
+  - Independent of GraphQL schemas, documents, queries, and types
+- Human-readable and machine-readable

+**Weaknesses of JSON:**

+- Large data representation (relative to binary formats)
+  - Repetitive data format (e.g. field names) leads to large uncompressed sizes
+  - Self-delimited self-describing data uses additional space
+- Limited data type availability
+  - Byte string data must be "stuffed" into Unicode strings
+  - 64-bit integers don't work reliabily across all platforms
+  - "Stuffing" other types into e.g. String can introduce inefficiencies

+## Tradeoffs

+**In most cases JSON is a great choice for GraphQL.**
+However, it can be difficult to address the weaknesses.
+Primarily, these are related to performance: reducing the size of payloads, and reading and writing them quickly.

+The value of reading and writing data quickly is self-evident.
+The benefits of reduced payload sizes can be somewhat more subtle:

+- Decreased latency across the stack
+  - Most importantly, over the network
+    - [TCP Slow Start](https://developer.mozilla.org/en-US/docs/Glossary/TCP_slow_start), [QUIC Slow Start](https://www.rfc-editor.org/rfc/rfc9002.html#name-slow-start), and other congestion control mechanisms mean larger first response payloads can significantly increase user-observed latency (especially on app open)
+    - Dropped and retried packets are more likely with larger responses, especially over unreliable mobile connections
+    - Smaller payloads transfer more quickly
+  - Time spent serializing, deserializing, and copying around data
+  - Time spent cleaning up data, such as garbage collection
+- Increased I/O throughput across the stack

+## Argo

+To address the aforementioned weaknesses, Argo makes a different set of tradeoffs than JSON.

+**Strengths of Argo:**

+- Compact binary format
+  - Not self-describing: relies on GraphQL types instead
+- Unusually compressible
+  - Stores data of the same type in blocks to assist compression algorithms, e.g. all Strings are stored together
+- Maximizes re-use
+  - Deduplicates repeated values, so deserializing and converting to required types happens once
+- Flexible type availability
+  - GraphQL scalars specify their encoding/decoding with a directive
+  - Supports all GraphQL types
+  - Also natively supports:
+    - Variable-length byte strings
+    - Fixed-length byte strings
+    - Variable-length integers
+- Simple to implement relative to other binary formats (e.g. protobuf, Thrift, Avro)

+**Weaknesses of Argo:**

+- As of toady, reference implementation only
+  - No stable, high-performance implementations
+- Almost no tools for debugging or analysis
+- Binary format which is not self-describing in its intended mode of operation
+  - Relatively difficult to debug or analyze without tools
+  - Requires GraphQL schema and query be known
+- Input types not supported
+  - Simpler implementation, but JSON still needed

+## Recommendation

+Overall, **JSON is the best choice for most GraphQL deployments.**
+However, Argo is a good choice for systems where performance is paramount.
+Please consider the tradeoffs above.

 # Design notes

+This section is not a part of the technical specification, but instead provides additional background and insight.

 - Argo is intended for use with code generation, where particular queries against a schema are known at code generation time, and a codec can be generated from this information.
 This is not often a great fit for web clients, but is great for native clients (or servers).
 Web clients would need to first download the codec, and a Javascript codec is unlikely to be as performant as `JSON.parse`.
 This could be worked around by supporting both and downloading the codec out-of-band, then upgrading from JSON to Argo.
 A codec in WASM might meet performance needs.
 A Argo interpreter (instead of a code-generated codec) might reduce the download size.
 Even so, the tradeoffs are unfavorable.
 - Byte alignment (instead of bit or word alignment) was chosen primarily for ease of implementation (e.g. no need to pack together consecutive booleans) balanced against the resulting size.
 Most GraphQL responses are unlikely to majorly benefit from bit packing anyway, and the use cases which would are probably better off using a custom scalar binary representation.